smartinternz02/SBSPS-Challenge-10622-Autonomous-Tagging-Of-Stack-Overflow-Questions/README.md

 <br>

 > [!NOTE]
-> Creating virtual environment on Windows is NOT recommended.
+> Creating virtual environment on Windows is NOT recommended for this web app.

 1. Run setup.py for installing necessary libraries and files
    ```